Day 1: Amsterdam to Habarana

 For our 2-week Sri Lanka itinerary we decided to go for a mix between nature and beach, and ended our trip with relaxation.
 Sri Lanka knows different seasons within the country, and as we went in April, the beaches in the south would still be most suitable.

-We choose to do the Udawalawe Safari instead of the Yala safari as we heard it would be slightly less touristy, but you might have a bigger chance on spotting elephants.
-There will still many jeeps driving around, but I would recommend the experience!
+We choose to do the Udawalawe Safari instead of the Yala Safari as we heard it would be slightly less touristy, but you might have a bigger chance of spotting elephants.
+There will still be many jeeps driving around, but I would recommend the experience!